codatio/codat-docs/docs/lending/guides/loan-writeback/introduction.md

 The lender deposits £10,000 into the SMB's nominated bank account.
 Next month, the borrower repays the first half of the loan and repays the loan in full the month after.

-In the example, you can also see that each bank feed transaction matches a bank account transaction in the accounting platform.
+In the example, you can also see that each bank feed transaction matches a bank account transaction in the accounting software.
 This helps the borrower to reconcile both bank accounts.

 ![A GIF showing the money flow of a general loan writeback](/img/lending/loan-writeback-general-lending-example.gif)